-So what to put on a dog tag may differ from region to region.
-If you live in a small town, then your dog may not get far, so you can be a little more vague with your address, but the larger the area, the more specific you may need to be, potentially all the way up to postal code and country.
+So what to put on a tag may differ from region to region.
+If you live in a small town, then your dog may not get far, so you can be a little more vague with your address, but the larger the area, the more specific you may need to be, potentially all the way up to the postal code and country.

 In some situations, a full address may not be all that helpful, like if you are vacationing with your dog in another province or country.
 In this case, a city and country may be enough to help someone get your dog back to you.

-Your email may be too long to fit on a dog tag, so it's not a necessity, but if it fits, it's a good idea.
+Your email may be too long to fit on dog tags, so it's not a necessity, but if it fits, it's a good idea.
 Don't stress too much about fitting everything on the tag, and instead, think more about putting the most important information that will legibly fit on the dog tag.

 If you can fit pertinent information on there, you should.
 It could be very helpful; especially if your pup is lost for a while.
-Think of their tag like a medic alert bracelet.
+Think of their tag as a medic alert bracelet.
 Conditions like diabetes or food allergies can be noted to ensure that whoever finds your dog knows they may need to be cautious about what they feed your pet.

 Other Relevant Information

-Lastly, you want to be sure any other relevant info is included when you’re thinking about what to put on a dog tag.
+Lastly, you want to be sure any other relevant info is included when you’re thinking about what to put on a tag.
 Any behaviours that your dog may show that might surprise a stranger could be added to the tag.

 For example, if your dog is reactive around cats, that might be something a fellow pet lover might want to know before potentially bringing your dog home if they need to.